jemmy512/book-notes/Linux/dpdk.md

 ### 2.4.5 Cache Coherency

 ### 2.4.6 Noisy Tenant and RDT
-Intel® proposed RDT (Resource Director Technology) framework to tackle the “noisy neighbor” problem, and RDT includes multiple technology ingredients such as cache monitoring, cache allocation, memory bandwidth monitoring, and cache and data optimization technologies.
+Intel® proposed RDT (Resource Director Technology) framework to tackle the "noisy neighbor" problem, and RDT includes multiple technology ingredients such as cache monitoring, cache allocation, memory bandwidth monitoring, and cache and data optimization technologies.
 RDT is not specific to DPDK, so it is not introduced in this book.

 ## 2.5 TLB and HugePage